TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>
 <blockquote style="font-style: italic; margin-top: 0.5em;">"Forget about Freeman!"
 The moment when you realize the military isn't there to rescue you - they're there to silence everyone, including you.
 That shift from "we're saved" to "we're being hunted" was chilling.
-Also, that tentacle sound based monster forcing you creep around! epic. </blockquote>
+Also, that tentacle sound based monster forcing you creep around!
+A shout out to the expansions too, loved 'Opposing Force'</blockquote>
 </details>

 ---